aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

    * "*I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND*"

    These are required to allow CloudFormation to create a Role to allow access to resources needed by the stack and name the resources in a dynamic way.
-1. Click *Create Stack*
+1. Click *Create Stack*.
 1. Wait for the CloudFormation stack to launch.
 This will take around 30 minutes.
-Completion is indicated when the "Stack status" is "*CREATE_COMPLETE*".
+Completion is indicated when the "Stack status" becomes "*CREATE_COMPLETE*".
    * You can monitor the stack creation progress in the "Events" tab.
 1. Note the *LocustAddress* and *APIGatewayURL* displayed in the *Outputs* tab of the main stack.
-These can be used to access the Locust dashboard and direct the load  test towards the created Amazon API Gateway.
+These can be used to access the Locust dashboard and direct the load  test towards the created API Gateway.

 ## Local Development
 See the [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.